frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/frequently-asked-questions/stock/how-to-set-up-reorder-level.md

 > Stock > Item

 The Re-Order level is the point at which stock on a particular item has diminished to a point where it needs to be replenished.
+To order based on re-order level can avoid shortages.
+Re-order level can be determined based on the lead time and the average daily consumption.

 ![Reorder Level](/assets/frappe_io/images/erpnext/faq-reorder-level.png)